Krisbrian77/ProfessorBash.sh/README.md

 Enjoy it, it comes in handy

 ChatNBX aka tune.chat api key is free to use if you signup on their webite and create your api key.

+I use an alias command
+alias Ask="python AskProfessorBash.py"
+Ask my bash script question

+and it returns the answers to my questions directly in bash without having to leave to look up answers to my questions.
+And it'll also generate and automatically run any bash code generated in the LLM answers.
+Comes in handy